Back to Prindle Institute

 Consider a question as seemingly simple as whether surgical masks help contain COVID-19.
 At first, experts said everyone should wear masks.
 Then other experts said masks won’t help against airborne viruses because the masks do not seal well enough to stop the tiny viral particles.
 Some said that surgical masks won’t help, but N95 masks will.
 Then some experts said that surgical masks could at least help keep you from getting the disease from others’ spittle, as they talk, cough, and sneeze.
 Still other experts said that even this won’t do because we touch the masks too often, undermining their protective capacity.
 Yet still others say that while the masks cannot protect you from the virus, they can protect others from you if you happen to be infected, “contradicting,” as one physician told me, “years of dogma.”

-What are we to believe from this cacophony of authorities?
 To be sure, some of the confusion stems from the novelty of the novel coronavirus.
 Months into the global spread, we still don’t know much about it.
 But a large part of the burden of addressing the public health implications lies not just in expert analysis but how expert judgments are disseminated.
 And yet, I have questions: If surgical masks won’t keep me from getting the infection because they don’t seal well enough, then how could they keep me from giving it to others?
 Is the virus airborne or isn’t it?
 What does “airborne” mean in this context?
 How do we pick the experts out of this crowd of voices?

 Most experts are happy to admit that the world is messier than they would prefer, that they are often beset by the fickleness of nature.
 And after decades of research on error and bias, we know that experts, just like the rest of us, struggle with biased assumptions and cognitive limitations, the biases inherent in how those before them framed questions in their fields, and by the influence of competing interests—even if from the purest motives—for personal or financial ends.
 People who are skeptical of expertise point to these deficiencies as reasons to dismiss experts.
-But if expertise exists, really exists, not merely as a political buzzword or as an ideal in the minds of ivory tower elitists, then, it demands something from us.
-Experts understand their fields better than novices.
-They are better at their jobs than people who have not spent years or decades doing their work.
-And thus, when they speak about what they do, they deserve some degree of trust.

 Happily, general skepticism about expertise is not widely championed.
-Few of us—even in the full throes of, for example, the Dunning-Kruger Effect—would hazard jumping into the cockpit of an airplane without special training.
+Few of us — even in the full throes of, for example, the Dunning-Kruger Effect — would hazard jumping into the cockpit of an airplane without special training.
 Few of us would refuse medical help for a severe burn or a broken limb.
 Unfortunately, much of the skepticism worth taking seriously attaches to topics that are likely to do more harm to others than to the skeptic: skepticism about vaccinations, climate change, and the Holocaust.
-If you happen to fall into one of these groups at some point in your life—I grew up a six-day creationist and evolution-denier—you know how hard it is to break free from that sort of echo chamber.
+If you happen to fall into one of these groups at some point in your life — I grew up a six-day creationist and evolution-denier — you know how hard it is to break free from that sort of echo chamber.

 But even if you have extricated yourself from one distorted worldview, how do you know you’re not trapped in another?
 That you aren’t inadvertently filtering out or dismissing voices worth listening to?
 This is a challenge we all face when up against a high degree of risk in a short amount of time from a threat that is new and largely unknown and that is now heavily politicized.

-Part of what makes identifying and trusting experts so hard is that not all expertise is alike.
-Different experts have differing degrees of authority.
 Consider someone working in an internship in the first year out of medical school.
 They are an MD, and thus, an expert of sorts.
 Unfortunately, they have very little clinical experience.
 They have technical knowledge but little competence applying it to complex medical situations.

 Modern medicine has figured out how to compensate for this lack of experience.
 New doctors have to train for several years under a licensed physician before they can practice on their own.
 To acquire sufficient expertise, they have to be immersed into the domain of their medical specialty.
 The point is that not every doctor has the same authority as every other, and this is true for other expert domains, as well.